mlkurek711/Data-Wrangling-Project/README.md

-data_wrangling_schema.py – created database and tables using specified schema mapparser.py – showed the tags in the XML and the count of each tag MPLS.db – database created of Minneapolis, MN
-MPLS.osm – export from OpenStreetMap
-nodes.csv – csv of all the nodes in the MPLS.osm file nodes_tags.csv – csv of tags of nodes schema.py – schema provided by Udacity tags.py – file provided by Udacity to find common errors in the MPLS.osm file ways.csv – csv of all the ways in the MPLS.osm file ways_nodes – csv of nodes of ways ways_tags – csv of tags of ways readme – this file
+data_wrangling_schema.py – created database and tables using specified schema mapparser.py – showed the tags in the XML and the count of each tag MPLS.db – database created of Minneapolis, MN MPLS_sample_sample.osm – sample of the sample of the export from OpenStreetMap; only way it would fit in GitHub nodes.csv – csv of all the nodes in the MPLS_sample.osm file nodes_tags.csv – csv of tags of nodes schema.py – schema provided by Udacity tags.py – file provided by Udacity to find common errors in the MPLS.osm file ways.csv – csv of all the ways in the MPLS_sample.osm file ways_nodes – csv of nodes of ways ways_tags – csv of tags of ways readme – this file